ffroliva/mimecast-backend/README.md

 ## Types of incoming messages

 The frontend needs to know what type of data is coming from the backend.
-Conventionally messages where defined to be of two types `success` or `error`. `MessageEvent` class was create as a wrapper class so we can control what type of data would be receiving in the frontend.
+Conventionally messages where defined to be of two types `success` or `error`. `MessageEvent` class wraps those types of so we can properly handle them in the frontend.

 ## Managing Deserialization

 In this app we can search at various servers simultaneously.
 By default `http://localhost:8080` acts as a proxy server receiving messages incoming from all other servers.
 To delegate request to non-proxy servers we used `WebClient`.
-While using `WebClient` we faced errors while deserializing the `data` attribute from the `MessageEvent` bean.
+While using `WebClient` I faced errors while deserializing the `data` attribute from the `MessageEvent` bean.
-The error happened because the `data` attribute is a generic type and the default serializer doesn't know which concrete type to parse at runtime.
+The error happened because the `data` attribute is of a generic type and the default serializer doesn't know which concrete type to parse at runtime.
 This error was fix by introducing the `MessageEventDeserializer.class`.

 ```java